SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 To support [Internal load balancers](//kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer), provider-specific service annotation may be added through defining the `service.annotations` parameter.

 The `service.ports` parameter defines the services exposed.
-It specifies the event broker `containerPort` that actually provides the service, and the mapping to the `servicePort` where the service can be accessed when using LoadBalancer or ClusterIP.
+It specifies the event broker `containerPort` that provides the service and the mapping to the `servicePort` where the service can be accessed when using LoadBalancer or ClusterIP.
 Note that there is no control over which port services are mapped when using NodePort.

 When using Helm to initiate a deployment, notes will be provided on the screen about how to obtain the service addresses and ports specific to your deployment - follow the "Services access" section of the notes.

-A deployment is ready for service requests when there is a Solace pod that is running, `1/1` ready, and the pod's label is "active=true".
+A deployment is ready for service requests when there is a Solace pod that is running, `1/1` ready, and the pod's label is "active=true."
 The exposed `pubsubplus` service will forward traffic to that active event broker node.

 #### Using pod label "active" to identify the active event broker node